-In a network environment with unsteady bandwidth allocated, the live streaming may lag and not be very smoothly.
+Due to the unsteady bandwidth flow, the live streaming may lag and not be very smoothly.
 If you enable this option, the live streaming will be stored temporarily on your PC's cache memory for a few seconds before being played on the live viewing window.
 This will help you see the streaming more smoothly.
-For example, If you enter 3,000 Millisecond, the streaming will delay for 3 seconds.
+If you enter 3,000 Millisecond, the streaming will delay for 3 seconds.

-Joystick Settings
+Joystick settings